morris/cps1/README.md

 - 5.1.
 Point 2.2. supports a variable number of arguments and complex argument mappings, but forces the callback to be the last argument.
 - 5.2.
-Point 2.5. is designed to fix the number of result arguments while providing shortcuts for success, errors and passthroughs.
+Point 2.5. is designed to ensure the number of callback arguments is constant, while providing shortcuts for success, errors and passthroughs.
 - 5.3.
 The term "CPS1" was chosen because the defined functions expect a single callback which is called exactly once.